-The candidate demonstrates the capacity to work collaboratively in decision-making bas both SSND and the ministry's values.
-How does the candidate articulate her/ his understand of and working toward unity?
-The candidate believes in educational, programmatic and organizational excellence and will support these values in the ministry: The candidate demonstrates mission orientation and values community: The candidate's mission and values are consonant with those of the sponsored ministry.
-Share an example(s).
+The candidate demonstrates the capacity to work collaboratively in decision-making based of both SSND and the ministry's values.
+How does the candidate articulate her/ his understanding of and working toward unity?
+The candidate believes in educational, programmatic and organizational excellence and wis support these values in the ministry: The candidate demonstrates mission orientation and values community: The candidate's mission and values are consonant with those of the sponsored ministry.
+Share a example(s).
 The candidate can make the time commitment that is required of someone serving on a board including service outside of board meetings:

-The candidate brings the following skills and experiences:

-In light of the board needs and the prospective board member's skills, experiences and connections, I recommend the person to serve in the following capacity and on the following committee(s):

-What else can you say about the candidate that would help council make a decision?
+The candidate brings the following skills and experiences: In light of the board needs and the prospective board member's skills, experiences and connections, I recommend the person to serve in the following capacity and on the following committee(s): What else can you say about the candidate that would help council make a decision? what else can you say about the candidate that would help council make a decision: Signed Board Chair Date:

-Signed

-Signed Board Chair

-Date: